-The salient features of Section 80TTA include:
+Features of Section 80TTA

 - The tax exemption from interest income in savings account is limited up to ₹10,000 per annum

-- This deduction is for the savings accounts held by individuals and Hindu Undivided Family (HUF)
+- This deduction is for the savings accounts held by individuals and Hindu Undivided Family (HUF) only

 - A person can have multiple savings accounts with different banks.
 But the cumulative interest income from all those accounts together should be under ₹10,000 to get a complete exemption